-- 1. Common Costs are administrative and general, or other, costs that are not attributable or directly assignable to specific demand-side management (DSM) or energy efficiency (EE) Programs but are necessary to design, implement, and operate the Programs collectively. - 2.
+- Common Costs are administrative and general, or other, costs that are not attributable or directly assignable to specific demand-side management (DSM) or energy efficiency (EE) Programs but are necessary to design, implement, and operate the Programs collectively. - 2.
 Costs include program costs (including those of pilot programs approved by the Commission for inclusion in the Mechanism), common costs, and, subject to Rule R8-69(b), any other costs approved by the Commission for inclusion in the Mechanism.
-Costs include only those expenditures appropriately allocable to the North Carolina retail jurisdiction. - 3.
-Incremental Program Costs are utility-incurred costs directly attributable and expended solely for a specific DSM or EE Program, and include all appropriate capital costs (cost of capital, depreciation expenses, property taxes, and other associated costs found reasonable by the Commission), implementation costs, incentive payments to Program participants, other operations and maintenance costs, EM&V costs, and administrative and general costs incurred specifically for the Program, net of any grants, tax credits, or other reductions in cost received by the utility from outside parties and specifically related to the Program. - 4.
-Low-Income Programs or Low-Income Measures are DSM or EE Programs or DSM or EE Measures approved by the Commission to be provided specifically to low-income customers. - 5.
-Measure means, with respect to EE, an "energy efficiency measure," as defined in N.C.
-Gen. Stat. § 62-133.8(a)(4), that is new within the meaning of N.C.
-Gen. Stat. § 62-133.9(a); and, with respect to DSM, an activity, initiative, or Program change, that is new under N.C.
+Costs include only those expenditures appropriately allocable to the North Carolina retail jurisdiction.

+- 2.3.
+Incremental Program Costs are utility-incurred costs directly attributable and expended solely for a specific DSM or EE Program, and include all appropriate capital costs (cost of capital, depreciation expenses, property taxes, and other associated costs found reasonable by the Commission), implementation costs, incentive payments to Program participants, other operations and maintenance costs, EM&V costs, and administrative and general costs incurred specifically for the Program, net of any grants, tax credits, or other reductions in cost received by the utility from outside parties and specifically related to the Program. - 3.4.
+Low-Income Programs or Low-Income Measures are DSM or EE Programs or DSM or EE Measures approved by the Commission to be provided specifically to low-income customers. - 45.
+Measure means, with respect to EE, an "energy efficiency measure," as defined in G.S.N.C.
+Gen. Stat. § 62-133.8(a)(4), that is new within the meaning of G.S.N.C.
+Gen. Stat. § 62-133.9(a); and, with respect to DSM, an activity, initiative, or Program change, that is new under G.S.
+62-133.9(a) and is undertaken by an electric power supplier or its customers to reduce electricity use during peak demand periods.
+DSM includes, but is not limited to, load management, electric system equipment and operating controls, direct load control, and interruptible load.N.C.
 Gen. Stat. § 62-133.9(a) and satisfies the definition of "demand-side management" as set forth in N.C.
-Gen. Stat. § 62-133.8(a)(2). - 6.
-Measurement Unit means the basic unit that is used to measure and track the (a) incurred costs; (b) Net Lost Revenues; and (c) kilowatt (kW), kilowatt-hour (kWh), and dollar savings, net of Net-to-gross (NTG) effects for DSM or EE Measures installed in each Vintage Year.
+Gen. Stat. § 62-133.8(a)(2).

+Measurement Unit means the basic unit that is used to measure and track the (a) incurred costs; (b) NLRNet Lost Revenues; and (c) kilowatt (kW), kilowatt-hour (kWh), and dollar savings, net of netNet-to-gross (NTG) effects for DSM or EE Measures installed in each Vintage Year.
 A Measurement Unit may consist of an individual Measure or bundle of Measures.
 Measurement units shall be requested by Duke Energy Progress (DEP) and established by the Commission for each Program in the Program approval process, and shall be subject to modification by the Commission when appropriate.
 If Measurement Units have not been established for a particular Program, the Measurement Units for that Program shall be the individual Measures, unless the Commission determines otherwise.